sokuenryan/authpass/README.md

 - **Firebase Authentication**: Seamlessly integrate Firebase Auth for user authentication.
 - **Pre-configured Pages**: Includes pre-built pages for Login and Registration.

+## Pre-Reqs
+- **Vite** Uses Vite as a build platform
+- **Firebase Auth** Uses Firebase Authentication for password security.
+Feel free to grab any other hosting services, there are plenty of free ones!

 Login Page
 ![Login](./public/login.png)